intelligent-username/Billboard-Artists/README.md

     uvicorn app:app --reload
     ```

+    In future runs, just navigate to the backend folder and run the FastAPI backend:
+    `uvicorn app:app --reload`

    The backend will be available at [http://localhost:8000](http://localhost:8000).
+   Make sure no other processes are running at that location.

 3. In a new terminal, run the development server for the frontend: